 In this case, the system has two input blocks, called "command" and "noise", that can be used to respectively the external force acting on the particle, and the additive noise of the readout observing the position of the particle itself.
 Each input block has a name, a description, and (in this case) only one port.
 Each port has an index, a name, a description, and some physical units for the quantity in input.
-The system has one state block, with two states (position and velocity of the particle).
+The system has one state block, with two states (position and velocity of th particle).
 Each state has an index, a name, a description, and some physical units for the quantity it represents.
-In this case, the system has one output block, called "position", that represents the particle position as observed via the readout (meaning, with the readout noise added).
+In this case, the system has one output block, called "position", that represents the particle position as observed via th readout (meaning, with the readout noise added).
 The output block has a name, a description, and (in this case) only one port.
-Each port has an index, a name, a description, and the readout noise added).
-The output block has a name, a description, and (in this case) only one port.
-Each port has an index, a name, a description, and (in this case) only one port.
-Each port has an index, a name, a description, and (in this case) only one port.
-Each port has an index, a name, a description, and (in this case) only one port.
-Each port has an index, a name, a description of the parameters, if any, that can be adjusted to characterize the system, and are represented in symbolic or numeric form.
+Each port has an index, a name, a description, and some physical units for the quantity in output.
+Additionally, the report includes a description of the parameters, if any, that can be adjusted to characterize the system, and are represented in symbolic or numeric form.